 About Me

-As a performer, I’m drawn especially to what has been called “highly notated” music (for instance, the music of Milton Babbitt), as well as underrepresented repertoires calling for unconventional approaches to textual interpretation.
-As a composer by training, I maintain an interest in new music as well, often playing music by living composers, and taking special joy in collaborating with friends.
+I’m drawn especially to what has been called “highly notated” music (for instance, the music of Milton Babbitt), as well as underrepresented repertoires demanding unconventional approaches to textual interpretation.
+I maintain an interest in new music as well, often playing music by living composers, and taking special joy in collaborating with friends.
+My work with notation also includes transcription and critical edition that may facilitate performances and analysis anew.
+Some of my editorial work has appeared in publication, and indeed brought forth new performances.

-A “professional” bio is available here.
+A “professional” bio is available here, as is a CV.

 My surname, “Feng” (冯 féng), correctly pronounced, rhymes with “sung”, not “sang”.